 About Tucher Palace

-As well as bringing back exotic works of art such as furniture and tapestries, he brought back the ideas for the Oriental-style turrets and the small bay window – known as an oriel – that sits on an elephant-shaped base, presumably from Asia or Africa.
+As well as bringing back exotic works of art such as furniture and tapestries, he brought back the ideas for the Oriental-style turrets and small bay windows – known as oriels – that sit on an elephant-shaped base, presumably from Asia or Africa.

 While the Tucher Palace is now owned jointly by the Free State of Bavaria and the city of Nuremberg, the Tucher family foundation have loaned some amazing pieces to the residence including paintings by Michael Wolgemut, Hans Schäufelein and Nicolaus Neufchâtel.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.